Hiroki39/CS-UY-2124/README.md

+# CS-UY 2124
-This repo contains CS-UY 2124 Codes and would keep updating
+NYU Tandon CS-UY 2124 Codes

-You are welcomed to report any issue.
+You are welcomed to download the code and report any issue.